TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 -c 2 --mem=2G -p smallmem,hugemem-avx2,test -t 01:00:00
 ```

 SLURM uses a [bash](https://www.gnu.org/software/bash/) (computer language) base script to read the instructions.
-The first lines, are reserved words that SLURM needs to read inorder to launch the program:
+The first lines, are reserved words that SLURM needs to read in order to launch the program:

 ```console
 -p --partition <partition-name>       --pty <software-name/path>